 Today is the second day in a row of cool mist, light showers, and autumnal temperatures.
 I venture out mid-morning hoping to log a quick local hike before the trails turn too slop.
 I begin my hike at NCAR and trek northwards along the Mesa Trail—two miles out, two miles back.
 The colors of the foothills are gorgeous, the air damp, and the trail folk friendly.

 In places, the ground is sodden.
 I slip and sink.
-I fear I’m both tearing up the trail and wrecking my shoes.
+I fear I’m both tearing up the trail and wrecking my shoes, neither of which I want to do.
 Perhaps I should turn back.
 For a moment I consider doing so, but I press on, hoping the conditions will improve.
 They do—after another tenth of a mile, the path solidifies and gives way to rocks and hard-packed, damp dirt.
 I stomp the mud from my shoes and enjoy renewed traction.

 I slow my pace to enjoy the views.
 If the weather turns this will be a short excursion so I take my time.
 A few flowers linger in places along the trailside, but the transition to autumn is clearly underway as revealed by the ochres and siennas of the grasses.
 There are no aspen in this area to signal the shift in season with their golden leaves.

 Fog wafts up into the canyons and condenses on rocks, trees trunks, my jacket.
 The trail climbs up and down for a while before it flattens out atop Kohler Mesa.
-The route degenerates into a network of smaller paths and loops.
-One single-track leads down into Skunk Canyon, another to Enchanted Mesa.
+The route degenerates into a network of smaller paths.
+One veers off into Skunk Canyon, another to Enchanted Mesa.
 I stick to the main thoroughfare.
-Eventually, I come to Bluebell Road.
-The weather suddenly deteriorates so I turn around and head back.
+When I arrive at Bluebell Road, the weather suddenly deteriorates.
+I turn around and head back.
 On the return hike, I turn on my video camera and record my journey in time-lapse mode.

 I’ve been intrigued by time-lapse photography for a while, as it occupies an interesting place along the spectrum between photography and video.
 Additionally, time-lapse photography is used in life-logging, a form of journal keeping that records in great detail the diarist’s activities and actions throughout the day.
 Life-loggers use the data they gather to better understand their behaviors, optimize how they use their time, and create a detailed portrait of their everyday life.
 It’s all very scientific, but I’m uncertain it’s worth the effort.
 Nonetheless, I’m intrigued by the concept.